ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 It has analog prototype magnitude response and zero phase response.
 This FIR filter causes about 171 ms latency (up to about 512 ms if left/right or mid/side are used).
 You should NOT modulate parameters of filters.
 Dynamic effect does not work.

-## EQ Match
+## Equalizer Match

 EQ match uses several filters to match the frequency spectrum of the input signal to the frequency spectrum of the target signal.
 The steps are listed as follows:

 1. Choose the target signal (learned from side-chain, loaded from presets or set as flat).
 2. Start the learning.
 The curve learning model learns both the input signal and the side-chain signal.
-As the same time, it also calculates the difference between two signals.
-The difference is centered so that it is affected by the loudness of two signals.
+At the same time, it also calculates the difference between two signals.
+The difference is centered so that it is not affected by the loudness of two signals.
 During this step you can see three curves on the spectrum (input curve, target curve and difference curve).
-You may stop the learning when the difference curve becomes stable.
+You may pause the learning when the difference curve becomes stable.
 3. Start the fitting.
 The curve fitting model with uses filters to match the difference curves.
 Unless the computing resource is very limited, the `GN` algorithm is recommended.
 Once the fitting process is completed, the fitting model will set filter parameters.
+You may change the number of bands afterwards.